mobile-task-annotation/CIKM2022/README.md

 # KDD2022
-For sharing the data and code of work submitted to the conference.
+For sharing the data and code of work submitted to KDD2022.

 1. Two Data File:

 Logs.csv: fields include user_id, task_id, app_id and app category.
 User_info.csv: user_id, age_range_min, and gender

-#Note: All the id, e.g., user_id and app_id, etc, have been anonymized in the dataset.
+#Note: All the identification areas, e.g., user_id and app_id, etc, have been anonymized in the dataset.

 2. Code File: